 - Student researchers must not have access to any identifying information

 - Study's Principal Investigator or Co-Pi or Investigator must be a member of the Boonshoft SOM Faculty or an enrolled student

-An application must be submitted to the Director of Educational Scholarship & Program Development at least one month prior to proposed recruitment.
+Inquiries can be sent to the Associate Dean of Medical Education or their designee and an application must be submitted at least one month prior to proposed recruitment.
 Application includes:

 - Proof of IRB approval

 - What information will be collected, such as the instrument or survey, and how it will be used

 - Plan for de-identification of data, if applicable

 Recruitment emails will be sent by the Associate Dean of Medical Education, principal investigator, or academic representatives upon approval.
 Recruitment emails not sent by the Associate Dean of Medical Education must contain the following sentence in the recruitment email: "Medical student participation in this study has been approved by the Associate Dean of Medical Education."